Subhojit1993/dashboard-react-app/README.md

 # A small dashboard

+## Technology used:

-It is built using Reactjs,React-router,Firebase and Material-ui
+Reactjs,React-router,Firebase and Material-ui

 ### Getting Started